 This Chicken and Rice Casserole has been in our family for years.
 Whenever I serve it to my family, I am reminded of my Grandma Edwards.
 She made this dish all the time.
 It was always a favorite of ours when we went to her home for meals.
-She often served it with cut up chicken pieces as opposed to boneless, skinless chicken breasts.
+However, she often served it with cut up chicken pieces as opposed to boneless, skinless chicken breasts.
 Isn’t it interesting that food can take you back to a time and place?
 One bite of this casserole and I am a 7-year old girl sitting with my parents and siblings around my Grandma’s kitchen table eating delicious food, enjoying the conversation, and wondering what delightful dessert was awaiting us.
 I love food memories!

-- Spray 9x13 pan with cooking spray.
+- Spray 9×13 pan with cooking spray.

 - Pour water on top and sprinkle with onion soup mix.